johannesbottcher/templateConfusion/README.md

 Thousands of people are using the online compilers and LaTeX Templates gets about 5000 visitors each day as well.
-Looking at those digits there really is a quite high interest from the user side to use use LaTeX for their typesetting needs.
+Looking at those digits there really is a quite high interest from the user side to use LaTeX for their typesetting needs.